-At the time of agreeing the terms and conditions, get your customer to sign a direct debit authority.
+At the time of agreeing on the terms and conditions, get your customer to sign a direct debit authority.
 Let them know it’s “How we do it here”.
-Big businesses such as Telstra and finance companies all do this as their standard method of operation - and with solutions such as Ezi-debit out in the market place for small business owners, you should too!
+Big businesses such as Telstra and finance companies all do this as their standard method of operation - and with solutions such as Ezi-debit out in the marketplace for small business owners, you should too!

 Six: Know your customer.

-Businesses will have customers from a variety of backgrounds, each with their own policies and procedures around supplier payments.
+Businesses will have customers from a variety of backgrounds, each with its own policies and procedures around supplier payments.

 Seven: Changing your attitude.